 Think of your Johnny.
 Could he or she run the risk of losing his or her employment due to his or her disorder?

-On this track, we discussed three controversies created by HIPAA and its possible breach of privacy boundaries.
+In this section, we discussed three controversies created by HIPAA and its possible breach of privacy boundaries.
 These three HIPAA privacy controversies included: governmentally accessed information; contradictory language; and employer access.

 Ethics CEUs QUESTION 4